soogbet/utomata/README.md

 # utomata

-### A javascript/webGL framework for cellular automata experiments
+A javascript/webGL framework for interactive, browser based [Cellular Automata] (https://en.wikipedia.org/wiki/Cellular_automaton) experiments.
+It is designed for exploration of nonlinear systems in computational arts and design, modelling, simulation and procedural content generation.

-Cellular Automata (CA) is a computational model that features a grid of elements (cells) that interact with their immediate neighbours. utomata performs these calculations on graphics hardware using webGL and draws the result onto the HTML canvas element.
-It is designed for exploration and experimentation in computational arts and design, modelling, simulation and procedural content generation.
-The framework uses a minimalist functional syntax for describing CA programs, Based on GLSL.
-It is capable of describing anything from 1D Binary state elementary automata, up to 4D continuos state N-body simulations.
+utomata performs all calculations on the graphics card and draws the result onto the HTML canvas element.
+It uses a minimalist functional syntax, based on GLSL, for describing transition functions.
+The framework is capable of describing a wide range of models including binary state automata, 2D continuous state systems, reaction-diffusion and  even N-body systems, such as swarms or particle systems.

 *This project is in early stages of development.
 Please contact me for enquiries.*